Crawl Workflow Settings¶

 Name¶

 Allows a custom name to be set for the workflow.
-If no name is set, the workflow's name will be set to the Crawl Start URL.
-For Page List crawls, the workflow's name will be set to the first URL present in the Crawl URL(s) field, with an added (+x)
+If no name is set, the workflow's name will be set to the first URL to crawl specified in Scope.
+For Page List crawls, the workflow name may show an added +N where N represents the number of URLs in addition to the first URL to crawl.

 Description¶